Arkhaven logo

 Chapter 14 – Artistically Bankrupt

-Wherein Rose struggles at Bardic.
+Wherein Rose struggles at Bardic College.

-“Sorry I’m late,” she apologised, forced to take a front row spot.
+"Sorry I’m late," she apologised, forced to take a front-row spot.

-“You’re in luck, Miss Cerdos, we hadn’t started yet.”
-The teacher scratched out something on his clipboard; her name probably.
-“Today’s assignment was to write a satirical song about a modern-day political issue.”
+"You’re in luck, Miss Cerdos, we hadn’t started yet."
+The teacher scratched out something on his clipboard – her name, probably.
+"Today’s assignment was to write a satirical song about a modern-day political issue."

 The teacher, a human man in his thirties with a smile so slick he could grease an axle, called one of them to the podium.

-Rose slouched down in her seat.
+Rose slouched in her seat.
 The teacher didn’t want them to take notes, feeling that commentary should come from the heart, not the head.
 She crossed her arms to keep herself from picking up a pen anyway.

 "Is it okay if I ask my friend to help me out?"
 Brittany asked the teacher with a darling smile and a tone sweet as honey.

 The first few bars sounded alright to Rose’s ears.
 It didn’t have depth, but it was catchy.
 It was familiar, somehow.
-When Brittany started singing in her most peachy tone, about life on the farm and all the little animals in their pens, Rose wanted to die.
+When Brittany started singing in her most peachy tone, warbling about life on the farm and all the little animals in their pens, Rose wanted to die.

 It was a child’s nursery rhyme.
 It was hell.